MrRose765/GitLab-Bot-identification/README.md

 The thesis is entitled *"Study of the Transferability of the BIMBAS Bot Detection Model between GitHub and GitLab"*, and was carried out under the supervision of Professor [Tom Mens](https://staff.umons.ac.be/tom.mens/) and Doctor [Alexandre Decan](https://staff.umons.ac.be/alexandre.decan/indexEn.html).

+More information concerning installation and terminology can be found in the [wiki](https://github.com/MrRose765/GitLab-Bot-identification/wiki).

 ## Abstract
 Collaborative development platforms such as GitHub and GitLab play a central role in modern software projects, facilitating code management, collaboration between developers and automation of repetitive tasks.